 If you’re a dad trying to conceive (hello!), we’ve written a guide on baby making specifically for you, too.

 There are plenty of signs your body can give throughout the menstrual cycle to help you identify your ovulation day.
-These include changes in the cervical mucus and body temperature, and further secondary (and less reliable) symptoms such as breast soreness or cramps.

 Not every woman experiences ovulation in the same way but by learning to recognise the normal changes your own body goes through, you’ll be able to time baby-making accordingly to improve your chances of success.